 Trail to Pinnacle Peak

-If you want to continue your hike for even more views, there is a route to Pinnacle Peak which is included on the AllTrails Route.
-It adds 0.5miles and 600 ft of gain.
+If you want to continue your hike for even more views, there is a route to Pinnacle Peak, which is included on the AllTrails Route.
+It adds 0.5 miles and 600 ft of gain.
+The steep climb is rewarded with 360 views of Mt.
+Rainier National Park.

 It is popular for rock climbers to climb the various peaks.
-Please note that none of the trails past the saddle are maintained by the park and you will have to hike at your own risk to get there.
+Please note that none of the trails past the saddle are maintained by the park. you will have to hike at your own risk to get there.

 Should Pinnacle Saddle be a 100 Classic Hike of Washington?

 I am hiking all “100 Classic Hikes of Washington”.
-But the question is, Should it be a 100 Classic Hike of Washington?
+But the question is, Should Pinnacle Saddle be a 100 Classic Hike of Washington?

 Marmot on the Pinnacle Saddle Trail in Mount Rainier National Park